ElyasShavikloo/Personal-site/README.md

 # Weblog
-this project is my personal site.
+this project is a weblog